Carteret, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 59.24 mi of roadways, of which 52.95 mi were maintained by the municipality, 4.77 mi by Middlesex County and 1.52 mi by the New Jersey Turnpike Authority.

 The only major road that passes through Carteret is the New Jersey Turnpike (Interstate 95).
 Interchange 12 of the turnpike, located in the borough, was updated as part of an $80 million project that added five additional toll lanes and new ramps to CR 602.

 Public transportation

 NJ Transit local bus service is provided on the 116 route to the Port Authority Bus Terminal in Midtown Manhattan, New York City and Perth Amboy, and on the 48 route to Elizabeth and Perth Amboy.

 There are plans to introduce ferry service between Waterfront Park and Lower Manhattan via Arthur Kill and Kill van Kull.
 As of 2021, funding for the construction of a landing dock and purchase of a boat was in place.
 As of 2023, dredging had been completed and construction of bulkhead was underway.
-According to Mayor Daniel J. Reiman, the ferry terminal will be finished by Spring 2025.
+Mayor Daniel J. Reiman, expected the ferry terminal to be complete by 2025, but construction didn't begin until December of that year.

+Ground was broken for the ferry terminal on December 12, 2025, with an anticipated opening of 2028.
+The terminal will feature a ticket and waiting area, retail and event space and a restaurant and bar.
+The terminal site will feature 700 parking spaces with a designated bus station for NJ Transit buses, municipal jitneys and for rideshare such as Uber and Lyft.
+The municipal Jitneys will connect to the Rahway and Woodbridge train stations.